 - This group consists of students on full academic scholarships.
 The society meets periodically during the year to discuss matters of common interest.

-- Education majors participate in the KEA-SP.
+- Education majors participate in the KEA-AE.
 Representatives from KEA come to KWC during the year to counsel students on current issues in education, hold seminars, and to give guidance concerning employment opportunities.

 - Psi Chi is the national psychology honor society recognizing Psychology majors and minors for their academic achievements.